chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

    Visualization produced with the Latitude/Longitude Distance Calculator by Meridian Outpost.
 </div>

 Anticosti is an island in the North Atlantic Ocean, and the Caribbean Sea is a large oceanic sea, also located in the basin of the North Atlantic, but at a very different latitude.
-The geographical center of the Anticosti Island is at 49°32′N and 63°14′W. On the other hand, the northernmost point of the Carribean Sea, the Windward Channel between the islands of Cuba and Hispaniola, has its center located at 20°N and 74°W.
+The geographical center of the Anticosti Island is at 49°32′N and 63°14′W. On the other hand, the northernmost point of the Caribbean Sea, the Windward Channel between the islands of Cuba and Hispaniola, has its center located at 20°N and 74°W.

 ## Questions